The Growing Place

 A spectacular vine with curious white flowers with the softest hints of lavender and contrasting purple anthers, quite the exquisite flowers, great for covering fences or arbors

 Claire De Lune Clematis is covered in stunning white star-shaped flowers with lavender overtones and deep purple anthers at the ends of the branches from early summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Claire De Lune Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.